Chris-B33/Chris-B33/README.md

 # Hi, I'm Chris 👋

-I'm a 3rd year student studying AIML at UL and I'm from county Cork.
+I'm the 3rd year class rep of AIML at UL and I'm from county Cork.

 ## Technologies
 <p align="center">